remivoire/igi-tex-viewer/README.md

-# igi2-tex-viewer
+# igi-tex-viewer

-a simple texture viewer written in python with pyside6 for gui and pil to handle image processing. this tool is specifically designed to view texture files from *igi 2: covert strike* stored in `.res` files. it supports `.tex` and `.tga` image formats and provides functionality to extract and view these images interactively
+a simple texture viewer written in python with pyside6 for gui and pil to handle image processing. this tool is specifically designed to view texture files from *project i.g.i* and *igi 2: covert strike* stored in `.res` files. it supports `.tex` and `.tga` image formats and provides functionality to extract and view these images interactively

 ![screenshot](https://i.imgur.com/NNE0SdW.png)